18F/uswds-jekyll/pages/about/policy.md

 ## Data Management
 {: .padding-3  .bg-base-lightest .width-full}

 **Users are responsible for securing their data.**

-:  Certain public datasets are made available to all Ceres users.
+:  Certain public datasets are made available to all SCINet users.

-:  A Galaxy web-based graphical workflow management system is available to all SCINet Users.
+   *  A [Galaxy](https://galaxyproject.org/) web-based graphical workflow management system is available to all SCINet users.
 This is accessible via SCINet login credentials at [https://galaxy.scinet.usda.gov](https://galaxy.scinet.usda.gov).
+   *  [Amazon Web Services](https://aws.amazon.com/) are available to SCINet users.
+   *  Public-facing websites are currently not available from SCINet.
+   {: .padding-bottom-2}
 {: .padding-x-7}